blocknotes/kemal-rest-api/README.md

 A Crystal library to create REST API with Kemal.

-**NOTE**: this is an *alpha* version, a lot of features and security improvements need to be implemented actually
+**NOTE**: this is a *beta* version, a lot of features and security improvements need to be implemented actually

 ## Installation